intel/gbs/docs/GBS.rst

 - binary rpm repositories (remote or local)
 - project build configurations (macros, flags, etc)

-The binary rpm repositories contains all the binary rpm packages which used to create the chroot environment and build packages, which can be remote, like tizen release or snapshot repositories, or local repository.
+The binary rpm repositories contain all the binary rpm packages which are used to create the chroot environment and build packages, which can be remote, like tizen release or snapshot repositories, or local repository.
 Local repository supports two types:

 - Standard repository with repodata exists
-- An normal directory contains RPM packages, gbs will find all RPM packages under this directory.
+- A normal directory contains RPM packages.
+GBS will find all RPM packages under this directory.

-Please refer to `Configuration File </documentation/reference/git-build-system/configuration-file>`_ part to configure repository.
+Please refer to `Configuration File </documentation/reference/git-build-system/configuration-file>`_ part to configure a repository.

 Build workflow
 ''''''''''''''

-The input and output of gbs build are all repositories, and please note: all the rpm packages under the output repository(by default, it is ~/GBS-ROOT/local/repos/<VERSION>/) will participate building packages, that means all the packages understand the output repository will be applied to the build environment, so please make sure the output repository is clean if you don't want it.
+The input and output of gbs build are all repositories.

+**Note**: All the rpm packages under the output repository (by default, ~/GBS-ROOT/local/repos/<VERSION>/) will be used when building packages.
+That is, all the packages under the output repository will be applied to the build environment, so make sure the output repository is clean if you don't want this behavior.

-Here's the basic workflow of gbs build
+Here's the basic gbs build workflow

 ::